 Use note: This page is educational only and is not legal advice, a conformity assessment, or a compliance guarantee.

-Digital Omnibus update, 9 May 2026: EU co-legislators reached a provisional agreement that would change parts of the EU AI Act implementation timeline if formally adopted and published.
+Digital Omnibus update, 30 June 2026: EU co-legislators reached a Council-adopted text that would change parts of the EU AI Act implementation timeline once published in the Official Journal and in force.
 SMEs should not pause evidence work.
-EU AI Compass separates the current-law 2 August 2026 baseline from the Digital Omnibus provisional-agreement track.
+EU AI Compass separates the current-law 2 August 2026 application date from the Digital Omnibus adopted-pending-OJ track.

 SME and small mid-cap watch

-The official 7 May 2026 Digital Omnibus provisional agreement would extend certain SME-related simplification measures to small mid-cap enterprises if formally adopted and published.
-SMEs and small mid-caps should still maintain AI inventories, role classifications, vendor evidence, and Article 50 trigger records because the final legal text and national implementation details remain pending.
+The 29 June 2026 Council-adopted Digital Omnibus text would extend certain SME-related simplification measures to small mid-cap enterprises once published in the Official Journal and in force.
+SMEs and small mid-caps should still maintain AI inventories, role classifications, vendor evidence, and Article 50 trigger records because the Official Journal publication, entry into force, and national implementation details remain pending.

 Digital Omnibus planning FAQ